Correia-jpv/fucking-awesome-dotnet-core/README.md

 ### IDE
 * [rider](https://www.jetbrains.com/rider/) - Cross-platform C# IDE based on the IntelliJ platform and ReSharper.
 * [Omnisharp](http://www.omnisharp.net/) - Family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice.
+* [SharpDevelop](https://github.com/icsharpcode/SharpDevelop) - SharpDevelop is a free Integrated Development Environment (IDE) for C#, VB.NET, Boo, IronPython, IronRuby and F# projects on Microsoft's .NET platform.
+It is written (almost) entirely in C#, and comes with features you would expect in an IDE plus a few more.
 * [Visual Studio Code](https://github.com/Microsoft/vscode) - New type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.
 * [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) - Free editor for individual developers, open source projects, academic research, education, and small professional teams.